 In this Act —

-“the Agreement” means the Agreement a copy of which is set out in the Schedule and includes the Agreement as altered from time to time in accordance with its provisions.
+the Agreement means the agreement a copy of which is set out in the Schedule and includes the Agreement as altered from time to time in accordance with its provisions.

-4. Agreement ratified and implementation authorized
+4. Agreement ratified and implementation authorised

 (1) The Agreement is hereby ratified.

-(2) The implementation of the Agreement is authorized.
+(2) The implementation of the Agreement is authorised.

 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Agreement shall operate and take effect notwithstanding any other Act or law.